• Blog

 Ensure your pet is microchipped

-If your pet is likely to go outside or hide somewhere unusual when frightened, make sure they are microchipped.
-This provides an extra layer of protection in case they escape during fireworks or become lost.
+If your pet is likely to go outside or hide somewhere unusual when frightened, ensure they are microchipped to provide an extra layer of protection in case they escape during fireworks or become lost.

 Try to maintain your pet's routine as much as possible.
 Continue to feed them at their regular times and engage in their usual activities.
-Offering attention and affection can help reassure your pet that everything is okay.
+If your pet enjoys a bit of a fuss then offer some attention and affection which can help reassure your pet that everything is okay.

 Play soothing music or keep the TV on